 Luckily, I have found a new ally in my war against low-blood sugar hunger pangs – raw nuts.
-I stash little snack size ziploc bags of nuts in my car, my purse, the diaper bag or pantry – essentially any place that I may need to grab a little blood sugar stabilizer during the day.
+I stash little snack-size Ziploc bags of nuts in my car, my purse, the diaper bag, or the pantry – essentially any place that I may need to grab a little blood sugar stabilizer during the day.
 Sometimes I sprinkle in just a few unsweetened dried blueberries or cranberries and some pumpkin and sunflower seeds make a great clean eating trail mix.
 I have found them to be a perfect addition to my PCOS diet.

 Since nuts are high in calories, it is important to know what is actually in a serving size.
 Have no fear, research has shown that people who eat nuts are less likely to gain weight than those who don’t (1).

 Here are my favorite nuts and the serving size (pieces):

 Cashews 16 – 18